wiicode/cybersecurity-framework/bcsf.md

 *There are well-defined and tested incident management processes in place, that aim to ensure continuity of essential functions in the event of system or service failure.
 Mitigation activities designed to contain or limit the impact of compromise are also in place.*

 ## Description
 Incidents will invariably happen.
-When they do organizations should be prepared to deal with them, and as far as possible, have mechanisms in place that minimise the impact on the essential function.
+When they do organizations should be prepared to deal with them, and as far as possible, have mechanisms in place that minimize the impact on the essential function.

 The particular mechanisms required should be determined as part of the organization's overall risk management approach.
 Examples might include things such as DDoS protection, protected power supply, critical system redundancy, rate-limiting access to data or service commands, critical data backup or manual fail-over processes.

-> **Note**: Some cyber-related regulation (eg. NIS Directive) has mandatory reporting requirements around cyber security incidents that have the potential to affect essential functions. organizations should make sure that they understand any mandatory incident reporting requirements that apply to them and include such requirements in their incident management planning.
+> **Note**: Some cyber-related regulation have mandatory reporting requirements around cyber security incidents that have the potential to affect essential functions. organizations should make sure that they understand any mandatory incident reporting requirements that apply to them and include such requirements in their incident management planning.

 ## Guidance
 The 10 Steps: Incident Management is the most concise guidance here, but organizations should use other more detailed guidance as and when appropriate.
 Other authoritative guidance pieces are referenced below.